 Online Features Editor Bryan Knight Interviews Baroness Floella Benjamin on Race, ‘Playschool’, and her extraordinary career as a public figure.

+Online Features Editor Bryan Knight interviews Ramin Setoodeh on his recent New York Times Bestselling Book.
 A talk show surviving more than one season, in our current broadcasting climate, seems almost miraculous.
 Lasting twenty-two years is unthinkable.
 Yet this is the reality for one show – The View.
-In 1997 Barbara Walters created the multigenerational platform for women to discuss a variety of ‘Hot Topics’.
-For the past two decades America’s […]
+In 1997 Barbara Walters created the multigenerational platform […]

 Why do John Le Carré’s novels translate so well to TV and Film media?
 John Le Carré has been a pioneer of the literary espionage genre for more than 50 years, from his debut novel, Call for the Dead through to 2017s A Legacy of Spies.
 He found fame at the height of the Cold […]